FastPaymentsInc/DigitalGold/test/functional/test-shell.md

 external interactive environments for prototyping and educational purposes.
 Just like `BitcoinTestFramework`, the `TestShell` allows the user to:

-* Manage regtest usdgd subprocesses.
+* Manage regtest digitalgold subprocesses.
-* Access RPC interfaces of the underlying usdgd instances.
+* Access RPC interfaces of the underlying digitalgold instances.
 * Log events to the functional test logging utility.

 The `TestShell` can be useful in interactive environments where it is necessary